 Set designer, Sandy Gray brings creativity, imagination, strong practical skills and deep love of the theatre.

-As an artist, architect and amateur musician, Sandy has a commitment to inclusive and restorative theatre.
+Architect, artist and amateur musician, Sandy Grey has a commitment to inclusive and restorative theatre.

-Sandy brings well-rounded experience to her role as designer for Endangered Productions, from front of house to back stage.
-This includes: ushering in Covent Garden UK and Sydney Opera House; costume construction with the Bayreuth Wagner Festival, Germany; wardrobe and makeup with the Ensemble Theatre, Sydney; set design and construction for university productions; collaborative design of the inaugural production of the Indigenous play, The Cake Man, staged by Black Theatre in Redfern, and more recently set design for community theatre productions of Yeoman of the Guard and The Beggar’s Opera.
+Sandy brings her well-rounded experience to our productions.
+This includes: ushering in Covent Garden UK and Sydney Opera House; costume construction with the Bayreuth Wagner Festival, Germany; wardrobe and makeup with the Ensemble Theatre, Sydney; set design and construction for university productions; collaborative design of the inaugural production of the Indigenous play, The Cake Man, staged by Black Theatre in Redfern.

 Want to join us?